How to Fix Network Adapter Error “This device cannot start. (Code 10)”?

 Downloading Network Driver

-5. Run Hardware and Component Troubleshooter
+5. Run the Hardware and Devices Troubleshooter

 Opening troubleshooting settings